SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 If you prefer having all Sumo Logic tabs in one place - without getting mixed with other browser tabs - we suggest utilizing the [tab grouping functionality](#customize-your-environment-withtabs) offered by most browsers.
 By adding your Sumo Logic tab to a tab group, any new tabs opened within the Sumo Logic platform will automatically open in the same tab group.
 You can also collapse the tab group to reclaim valuable real estate in the browser's tab bar.

-### Will the New UI retain the feature of remembering the tabs I had opened in my previous session, like the old (Classic) UI does?
+### Will the New UI continue the functionality of remembering the tabs I had opened in my previous session, similar to the Classic UI?

 After analyzing tab usage data, we've found that a minimal portion of previously opened tabs are actively utilized by our users.
 Consequently, the Sumo Logic UI often remains cluttered with multiple unused tabs.
 With the introduction of the New UI experience, if you fail to close browser tabs from previous sessions, they will automatically reload upon login.